Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Introduction

 The division between the two papers is as follows: in this present paper I focus on the simply-typed lambda calculus, and in the companion paper I extend the results to Church's simple theory of types (again, the key difference is that the latter includes identity and quantification).

-The simply-typed modal lambda calculus is designated with $\mltup$, and there are as many of these systems as there are choices of atomic types.
-The atomic \emph{state} types of $\mltup$ are not allowed to be the codomain of a functional type; and $\mltup$ is further controlled by the parameter~$\upsilon$ (upsilon) which dictates how many variables the state types have (see \S\S\ref{subsec:typesandterms}-\ref{subsec:terms} for formal definition).
-Due to the lack of variables, it does not, in general, have open term models, and so the usual proofs of completeness are not available.
-One chief aim of this paper is to establish the basic metatheory of $\mltup$, and our main result is the following (proven in \S\ref{sec:pureclcompleteconserve}):
+The simply-typed modal lambda calculus is designated with $\mltup$, and there are as many of these systems as there are choices of atomic types and choices of signatures.
+The atomic \emph{state} types of $\mltup$ are not allowed to be the codomain of a functional type; and $\mltup$ is further controlled by the parameter~$\param$ which dictates how many variables the state types have (see \S\S\ref{subsec:typesandterms}-\ref{subsec:terms} for formal definition).
+Due to the lack of variables, the usual proofs of completeness for $\beta\eta$-equality using open term models are not in general available (cf. Example~\ref{exa:failureopenterm1}).
+One special case where it is available is when parameter $\param$ is set to countably infinitely many variables for each state type (the maximal setting), in which case $\mltup$ is written as $\mltpure$.
+The first part of the resolution to Zimmermann's question in the semantics of the simply-typed setting is the following pair of theorems (proven in \S\ref{sec:conservation}):